ajkavanagh/nixos-dotfiles/README.md

 # Frame.work NixOS "Dotfiles" and initial installation / preparation scripts

+NOTE: This git repo is 'designed' to be installed at `~/.dotfiles` so that the maintence scripts work.

 This is the config for my Frame.work laptop.
 It's very much a work in progress, so don't consider it to be in anyway complete.
 At present it results in a completely unconfigured GNOME based system without any particularly usable tools.

  * See the [TODO](./docs/TODO.md) for further work to be done.